Andover-Robotics/ays-python-curriculum/.guides/content/List-Basics--Length-and-Mutation-144e.md

 In Python, you can use the addition operator (`+`) between two lists in order to combine them.
 For example, `[1, 9, 3] + [8, 2, 4]` is equal to `[1, 9, 3, 8, 2, 4]`.

+## _How do I do $x$_?

+If it is generic enough, Python probably has you covered with their many list functionalities, which are officially documented [here](https://docs.python.org/3/library/stdtypes.html#list).
+Feel free to browse through the documentation to find built-in solutions.
+If you want to find the index of a given element in a list, for example, Python has you covered with `list.index(...)`.

 ## Check your understanding

 By now, you should know how to get the length of a list, add elements, remove elements, change elements, and combine lists.